-Knowing what to say—and what not to say—after a self-defense shooting will make a huge difference in how the aftermath plays out.
+Knowing what to say—and what not to say—after shooting an assailant in defense of your life will make a huge difference in how the aftermath plays out.
 It is extremely important that you never tell the operator you “shot” or “killed” someone, or even that deadly force was used.
 Don’t give them any details of the self-defense shooting other than the bare minimum necessary to provide proper first response.
 Saying something such as, “I have a gun” can have a very negative outcome.
 All of these things and more impact your potential case and legal defense.

 The next (and arguably the most important) step you should take after a self-defense incident is call your attorney.
 If you’re smart and you’ve prepared for the worst-case scenario as a responsible firearm owner, then you already have one on speed dial.
 If you’re going to carry a gun or guns for defensive purposes, it is well worth taking the time and effort to ensure you have legal help ready and waiting before you’re forced to use your gun to defend your life.
 Why?
 Because your attorney will be able to help you talk to the police without saying the wrong thing.
-They know all the legal jargon, and they can tell you when you shouldn’t use terms like “deadly force” and “standing your ground”—and when you should.
+They know the law, all the legal jargon, and they can tell you when you shouldn’t use terms like “deadly force” and “standing your ground”—and when you should.
 They know how officers are trained to get you to spill the details of the incident in an unforgiving way, how to prevent you from falling for these traps, and how the legal system will use this information against you during a resulting trial.
-They will help you achieve the best possible outcome for the aftermath of your self-defense shooting.
+They will help you achieve the best possible outcome for the aftermath of your self-defense incident.

-Your attorney will ask you important questions about the incident, like where it happened, what you were doing, what degree of force (if any) the criminal was using, whether the criminal had a gun or other weapon, etc. Here are a few beneficial tips to make this phone call as effective as possible:
+Your attorney will ask you important questions about the defense of self incident, like where it happened, what you were doing, what degree of force (if any) the criminal was using, whether the criminal had a gun or other weapon, etc. Here are a few beneficial tips to make this phone call as effective as possible:

-- Immediately provide emergency information (such as your location, emergency contact, a call-back number, )
+- Immediately provide emergency information (such as your location, emergency contact, a call-back number, etc.).

 - Trust your attorney’s advice and guidance!

-By knowing the specifics of what happened and why you used the amount of force that you did, whether that included your firearm or not, your attorney can help you word your official statement to the police in a way that won’t get you in deeper trouble down the road.
-Remember, you have substantial legal protection under the attorney-client privilege; take advantage of it!
+By knowing the specifics of what happened with the defense incident and why you used the amount of force that you did, whether that included your firearm or not, your attorney can help you word your official statement to law enforcement in a way that won’t get you in deeper trouble down the road.
+Remember, you have substantial legal protection under the attorney-client privilege.
+Take advantage of it!
 The details you share with your attorney about the self-defense shooting will remain private between you and them.
 But if anyone else overhears you, they could testify against you.

 Chances are you’ve just had one of the worst days of your life if you were forced to protect yourself by shooting an attacker in defense of self or others.
 Listening to your attorney is the key to making sure you do the smartest thing possible, given the situation.
 They’re trained to take control in moments of uncertainty, so let them!

 Unfortunately, you’re not out of the woods simply because you called your attorney.
-What should you do during that “in-between” time, after calling the police but before they show up on the scene?
+What should you do during that “in-between” time after calling law enforcement but before they show up on the scene?
 What should you do with your firearm?
 Should you leave your gun drawn?
 Should you “hide” your gun?
 No!
-But you should put it in a safe location where it’s properly secured.
-This may mean law enforcement needs to search your property or person in order to confiscate it.
+This may mean law enforcement needs to search your property or person to confiscate it.
 And you aren’t required to give consent to their search.
-In fact, you should not give consent!
+In fact, you should not give consent.
 While they still might conduct a search anyway, be clear that you do not consent.

 Follow the advice your attorney gives and, most importantly, if the police ask about your gun, do not lie.
 If they ask if you have a gun, be honest.
 Any other questions beyond that should be directed to your attorney.
-While you might be (understandably) worried about what happens to your gun if you tell the truth, hiding it from law enforcement or lying about it will never paint you in a good light.
+While you might be (understandably) worried about what happens to your firearm if you tell the truth, hiding your gun from law enforcement or lying about your gun will never paint you in a good light.

 WHAT HAPPENS WHEN THE POLICE SHOW UP?

-So, when the police do show up, what happens?
+So when law enforcement officers do show up, what happens?
 Will you be cuffed and taken to jail?
 Will you be drug tested?
 Will your gun be taken?
 Will you ever get your firearm back?
-Unfortunately the answer to both of those questions is: maybe.
-Every self-defense shooting is a unique incident, and there is never a guarantee you won’t be arrested initially.
-The truth is that certain facts of a self-defense shooting, like whether you had the duty to retreat or if you were forced to protect a life, aren’t always considered by police in those initial moments.
+Unfortunately the answer to those questions is: maybe.
+All self-defense shootings are unique incidents, and there is never a guarantee you won’t be arrested initially.
+The truth is that certain facts of a self defense shooting, like whether you had a duty to retreat or if you were forced to protect a life to prevent imminent death, aren’t always considered by police in those frantic first moments.
 All they know is that they’ve been called to respond to a shooting.

 If you’ve already called your attorney (as suggested), then you should be better prepared to handle whatever might happen when law enforcement and first responders show up.
 If you’re lucky, your attorney may even be able to meet you on the scene and directly help you from there.
 This is another reason it’s so crucial to call them right away and be honest with them about what happened leading up to, during, and after the self-defense shooting.

 All right, so you have an attorney—but you weren’t able to reach them before law enforcement officers arrived.
 What does that mean as far as law enforcement is concerned?
 That’s okay; simply remain calm and invoke your legal rights!
-You absolutely have the right to speak to your attorney before speaking to the police.
+You absolutely have the right to speak to your attorney before speaking to the law enforcement.
 You absolutely have the right to remain silent.
 It makes no difference whether the incident was a self-defense shooting or an uneventful break-in involving your dwelling, motor vehicle, or place of business.
-Don’t toss your rights and protections out the window because the police were a little faster in response time.
+Don’t toss your rights and protections out the window because law enforcement officerswere a little faster in response time.
 Will refusing to talk to law enforcement cause them to arrest you?
 Possibly.
 But it’s easier to get released from temporary detainment than from a wrongful conviction.

-The goal isn’t to convince them to NOT arrest you; the goal is to protect your freedom and your rights.
-This is accomplished by talking to your attorney first, following their advice, and cooperating with officers as much as possible—even if they’re cuffing you.
+The goal isn’t to convince them to not arrest you; the goal is to protect your rights.
+This is accomplished by talking to your attorney first, following their advice, and cooperating with law enforcement as much as possible—even if they’re cuffing you.